 Trace the holes from the footplate onto the MDF desk.

 Drill the holes with a ø6mm router bit and a ø10mm Forstner bit to countersink the holes for the screws to make them flush with the bottom of the base piece.
+(To attach the router to the base plate I am using the same screws that I unscrewed from the footplate)

 Find This Blog Post Useful?